Driving Instructor Frequently Asked Questions

 What does ORDIT stand for?

 ORDIT stands for THE OFFICIAL REGISTER OF DRIVING INSTRUCTOR TRAINING.
-Technically any driving instructor can give driving instructor training.
-ORDIT driving instructor trainers have done specialist training on teaching people to become driving instructors and pass an exam that must be taken every 2 years.
+Technically any driving instructor can give driving instructor training – but that isn’t necessarily a good thing.
+Our ORDIT driving instructor trainers have undertaken specialist training, and have been teaching people to become driving instructors for some time.
+They must also pass an exam that must be taken every 2 years, so you can be sure that their skills are sharp, and they have up to date knowledge.

 Will my trainer be ORDIT?

-Yes, approved by the DVSA in the specialist area of driving instructor training, to help people to become approved driving instructors (ADIs).
+Yes, they will be a member of this national register of highly experienced driving instructor trainers.
+All of our instructors have been approved by the DVSA in the specialist area of driving instructor training.
+So they are fully qualified to help people to become approved driving instructors (ADIs).